MoDOT & Patrol Employees’ Retirement System

 Payment Methods

-• Rollover Option – If you elect the rollover option, your payment will be made directly to your Missouri Deferred Compensation plan account, traditional IRA, Roth IRA, or any other eligible retirement account.
+• Rollover Option – The payment can be made directly to your MO Deferred Comp plan account, traditional IRA, Roth IRA, or any other eligible retirement account.
 MPERS will not withhold any federal or state taxes relating to your rollover payment.
-However, your payment may be taxed in the year of the rollover if you chose to roll it into a Roth IRA account.
-The payment, once placed in your eligible retirement account, excluding the Roth IRA will be taxed when you withdraw it from the account.
+The payment will be taxed when you withdraw it from the account, except Roth IRAs, which may be taxed the year you roll it into a Roth IRA account.

-• Combination Cash and Rollover Option- If you elect this option, you may specify the amount of the (cash) distribution to be paid directly to you, minus the required 20% federal income tax withholding.
+• Combination Cash and Rollover Option – If you elect this option, you may specify the amount of the (cash) distribution to be paid directly to you, minus the required 20% federal income tax withholding.
 The remaining balance will be paid (rolled over) to your eligible retirement account.